AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Spring/individual_project.md

 Your code must be written in Python, and you are free to use any libraries you wish.
 Although we will use PyTorch in class, you are welcome to use Tensorflow/Keras for the project.
 Although you may use Jupyter Notebooks for the exploration phase of your project, your final submission must be in the form of Python scripts, organized as described below.

 For the individual project, you must also create a working, interactive proof-of-concept application, which must be publicly accessible via internet until 48 hours after the last day of final exams.
 You may use any frameworks you wish to create your front-end, such as Flask, Streamlit, or Dash.
+Your application must be deployed on GCP, Azure, or AWS.

 ## Final Project Deliverables
 The final deliverables for the individual project include: